epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-22-debugging-conky.markdown

 author: epsi

 excerpt:
-  A simple way of Debugging Conky
+  A simple trick of Debugging Conky

 ---